Period Sex: Can You Get Pregnant On Your Period?

 Can You Get Pregnant a Few Days Before Your Period?

 You can only get pregnant during your fertile window.
 A woman’s greatest fertility occurs in the days before and after ovulation.
 In a regular cycle, menstruation starts about 12-16 days after ovulation.
-The days preceding menstruation are not within the fertile window because ovulation has already passed.
-Note: this only applies if your cycle is regular.
-Dates of ovulation are not easily predictable if your cycle is sometimes shorter and at other times longer.
-In this case, it would be easy to miscalculate when to expect the onset of your period, thereby misjudging when the fertile window has passed.
+Therefore, the days preceding menstruation are usually not within the fertile window because ovulation has already passed.

 Early Ovulation